Louise Aslanian: Early life

 Louise Srapionovna Aslanian (Grigorian) was born on 5 May 1904 in Tabriz (Iran) to Armenian parents Srapion Grigorian and Maria (née Shahbazian).
 Louise graduated from a primary school in Tabriz and then continued her studies at a Tiflis Russian gymnasium.
-She demonstrated her literary gift in school by writing lyrical poems, making literature translations from Russian and French.
+She demonstrated her literary gift in school by writing lyrical poems, and making literature translations from Russian and French.
 Aslanian started playing piano from an early age.
 Upon her return to Tabriz, in 1923 she married the lawyer Arpiar Aslanian.

 Life in France

 In 1923, the couple moved to Paris, taking with them Mania and Arshaluys (Louise's mother and sister, respectively).
 In Paris, Aslanian wanted to continue her musical education playing piano, but due to lack of money she had to give up her dream.
 Instead, she went to the faculty of literature at the Sorbonne.
 In Paris she took an active part in the work of the Armenian-French writers' society, worked in newspapers, acquired acquaintances in literary circles and took the pseudonym "LAS".

-In the mid-twenties she published several short stories in the French-Armenian press: "a Coin Collection", "an Iron Wine Seller", "the Swamp", etc. In 1928 she published the collection of short stories "Khan".
+In the mid-twenties she published several short stories in the French-Armenian press: "a Coin Collection", "An Iron Wine Seller", "The Swamp", etc.

-In 1935 her collection of stories "Gtsits durs" ("Beyond the line") was published in two volumes.

 In 1936, Aslanian joined the French Communist Party and began to collaborate with the Armenian newspaper Manouchian "Zangou".
 She also worked in the newspaper "New life".
 In the same year she published her novel "Kaskatsneri Ughiner" ("The Way of doubt»), in two volumes (also published after Aslanian's death in 1959 in Yerevan).

 In 1937, Las became the Chairman of the Committee of assistance to Armenia (HOC), as well as the Chairman of the Union of Armenian women of Paris.
 Aslanian was a member of the Union of Armenian writers France.

 French Resistance

-After the Nazis occupied France, the Aslanians joined the French Resistance in 1940.
+After the Nazis occupied France in 1940, the Aslanians joined the French Resistance.
 According to the memoirs of Henry Karajan (member of the "Group of Manouchian"), Louise was a recruiter for (Francs-Tireurs et Partisans) in a combat cell of the French Communist Party, formed in late 1941.
 The Aslanians also worked in an underground publishing house and actively engaged in supplying fighters of the French Resistance with weapons.
 Las opened the women's division of the French Resistance and was responsible for the Armenian Resistance in the Northern France.

 Aslanian had connections with Resistance activists: Missak Manouchian, Mélinée Manouchian, Arpen Tavitian, Ayk Dpirian, Shag Taturian and others.
 In the French Resistance, Aslanian was called "Madeleine".